Bosch 800 Series 36 in. 21 cu. ft. French 3 Door Refrigerator in Stainless Steel with Dual Compressor, Counter-Depth

 A compressor is a mechanical device that increases the pressure of a gas by reducing its volume.
 An air compressor is a specific type of gas compressor.

-Many compressors can be staged, that is, the fluid is compressed several times in steps or stages, to increase discharge pressure.
+Many compressors can be staged, that is, the gas is compressed several times in steps or stages, to increase discharge pressure.
 Often, the second stage is physically smaller than the primary stage, to accommodate the already compressed gas without reducing its pressure.
 Each stage further compresses the gas and increases its pressure and also temperature (if inter cooling between stages is not used).

 A door is a hinged or otherwise movable barrier that allows ingress (entry) into and egress (exit) from an enclosure.
 The created opening in the wall is a doorway or portal.
 A door's essential and primary purpose is to provide security by controlling access to the doorway (portal).
 Conventionally, it is a panel that fits into the doorway of a building, room, or vehicle.
 Doors are generally made of a material suited to the door's task.
 They are commonly attached by hinges, but can move by other means, such as slides or counterbalancing.